Registration Process

 Step 4: Graduate Dietitian All Internationally Educated Dietitians must:

 As a Graduate Dietitian, you can work with some restrictions.
-Step 5: Registered Dietitian All Internationally Educated Dietitians who pass the exam (CDRE) will automatically be upgraded to Registered Dietitian (RD) from Graduate Dietitian.
+Step 5: Registered Dietitian All Internationally Educated Dietitians who pass the exam (CDRE) will automatically have their registration changed from to Registered Dietitian (RD) from Graduate Dietitian.

 |